This Guide to Reclaiming Pleasurable Sex: Dyspareunia & Beyond is brought to you by Rebellious Magazine for Women with support from:

 Pelvic Floor 101

-Chronic pain in the pelvic region is one of the most common causes of discomfort during sex.
+Chronic pain in the pelvic region is one of the most common causes of pain during sex.

 A lot of people don’t realize there’s a lot more to a healthy pelvic floor than kegels!
 If you are having pelvic floor issues, it’s important to know what kind so you can treat it accordingly.
 Stephanie Prendergast, co-founder of the Pelvic Health Rehabilitation Center and co-author of Pelvic Pain Explained, said there are “high-tone” (hypertonic) and “low-tone” (hypotonic) disorders.